Crocmagnon/blog/content/posts/optimize-large-django-migrations/index.md

 tags: ['Django', 'ITSF', 'python']
 date: 2022-03-31T19:50:35.048724+00:00
 aliases: ["/optimize-large-django-migrations"]
+summary: Sometimes more is less.
+description: Sometimes more is less.
 ---
 ## 📖 Backstory
 Today, while working on a project at [ITSF](https://itsf.io), I needed to add a new field to an existing model in a Django project.
 This field had to initially be computed from other values in the same model, so I couldn't use a constant default value for all the existing objects.